benjaminparry/benjamin.parry.is/source/attending/2025-11-13-stewart-lee-man-wulf.md

 category: People
 ---

-Seriously excited to be taking Boy to see Stewart Lee’s newest show and Brighton Dome.
+Seriously excited to be taking Boy to see Stewart Lee’s newest show at the Brighton Dome.